100% of Shasta Daisy seed sales goes to support DAISY'S PLACE!!! www.Daisys-Place.org

 They come from a long line of farmers on both sides of our families, from crop farming in Mississippi to cattle farming in Tennessee and dairy farming in Wisconsin.
 Kelly's mom, Edith Hood Stegall, loved gardening and grew beautiful roses in her yard in Tupelo and impressed that love of flowers on her.
 Scott spent his summers in Arcadia, Wisconsin with his Gramma & Grandpa Putz, and raised his first calf as a youth with his Poppy Bean in McBurg, Tennessee.
 This shared love of the land and agriculture had Scott and Kelly looking at large plots of land for sale online together, from their very first date in 2002.

 Both worked in Washington, DC on Capitol Hill as legislative staffers, Kelly for the Senate and Scott for the House, and they spent many years pining for the day they could leave that crazy world of politics, traffic and urbanity for more open spaces, fresher air and, well......dirt.
 They wanted dirt, or to be more precise, soil.
 When first married, they lived in a 3rd floor condo and the only dirt they owned was in pots on the balcony.
 They longed to have dirt to GROW things!
 With their first house they finally had dirt, but it was only 3/4 acre.
-It had beautiful dark soil that was so rich they used to kid that they could simply put a stick in the ground and grow a tree.
+But it had beautifully dark soil that was so rich they used to kid around that they could simply put a stick in the ground and grow a tree.
 They had a huge vegetable garden and a beautiful yard full of flowers, but it was in Maryland, land is incredibly expensive up there and they were 13 hours from their childhood homes where most of their family is still located.

 In 2018, they decided it was time - time to pull the trigger on one of the many properties they had been watching for years and make the move.
 That's when they found the "perfect" property in Waterloo.
 It's 160 acres!
 It wasn't perfect, and they still wish it had more level ground, but it had everything they were looking for: a house, a barn, a garage, a year-round creek, plenty of land and the bonus - a tractor and implements!
 They closed on their Waterloo farm on Christmas Eve.

-In July 2019, the Putz family made the final move from Maryland just before school started in Alabama.
-Scott joined Kelly and the girls in April 2020, 2 weeks after Covid closed everything down, and they began the journey of cultivating and growing.
+In July 2019, the Putz family made the final move from Maryland to Waterloo just before school started in Alabama.
+Scott joined Kelly and the girls 9 months later when he retired from the House on April 1, 2020, 2 weeks after the Pandemic closed everything down, and they began the journey of cultivating and growing.
 In fall 2020, after finding a mentor and doing months of research, they planted more than 6,000 strawberry plugs, tending them by hand for 6 months through the winter of 2021, in the hopes of becoming a great strawberry farm.
 Mother nature, and their inexperience with strawberries, taught them a lesson when a late frost came in April, killing 90% of the blooms and berries that had begun to grow.
 They should have reaped, at minimum, 200 gallons of strawberries, but saw only 20.
-Because strawberries have to be planted freshly every year to get the best crops, Scott vowed to never plant strawberries again.

-That fall, Scott pivoted and planted blackberries, blueberries, muscadines and fig trees, all perrennials, that will fruit more and more the older they get.
-2025 was the first they really saw them bear enough fruit to do more than have a snack from, and began using the berries to make jam and fruit breads.
-By 2026, they expect to open the berry field for You-Pick season.
+2025 was the first season they really saw them bear enough fruit to do more than have a snack from, and began using the berries to make jam and fruit breads.

-In 2023, Kelly "accidentally" became a flower farmer!
-They purchased the property in front of their farm in the spring with which they shared a driveway, and included nearly another 3 acres of grass to mow.
-Kelly asked Scott to till up a large patch and throw down some sunflower seeds so there would at least be something pretty to look at, and she wouldn't have so much to mow.
-As the plants grew, people started asking if there were going to be any for sale and if they could come and take photos.
-That fall, Kelly began cut flower farming and it has become a new passion!
-She began buying books, studying, researching, going to workshops and watching TONS educational YouTube videos.
+That spring they purchased the property in front of their farm which they shared a driveway, offered road frontage for the farm, and included nearly another 3 acres of grass to mow.
+Kelly asked Scott to till up a large patch and throw down some sunflower seeds from the co-op so there would at least be something pretty to look at, and less grass to mow.
+As the plants grew, Kelly began posting about them on the farm Facebook page, and the girls school bus driver, Michelle McFall, starting posting SUNFLOWER UPDATES!
+People started asking if there were going to be any flowers for sale and also if they could come and take photos.
+In the two weeks those sunflowers bloomed, the farm saw AMAZING traffic.
+That's how Kelly began cut flower farming, and it has become a passion!

-Copyright © 2025 FrogToe Family Farm - All Rights Reserved.
+Copyright © 2026 FrogToe Family Farm - All Rights Reserved.

 Powered by